medibloc/panacea-core/.gitbook/3-protocol-devs/1-dep-specs/6-incentives.md

 Of the `price_per_data`, as an oracle commission for data verification, the commission rate set by the oracle is transferred to the oracle, and the rest is transferred to the data provider.

+The oracle commission can be set differently for each oracle. you can find out which oracle verified the data by referring to the [certificate](./4-data-validation.md#Response-Body) submitted by the data provider and how much commission fee to be paid.

 ```
 oracle_reward = price_per_data * oracle_commission_rate
 provider_reward = price_per_data * (1 - oracle_commission_rate)
 ```

+### Budget Refund

+If consumers want to stop being provided data and refund for the rest of their budget, they can deactivate the deal they created.
+However, in order to deactivate the deal, the deal must be in the `DEAL_STATUS_ACTIVE` state.

 ## Backwards Compatibility